 In the event of an accident or incident please report to the Club Welfare Officer or Coach and complete a report in the Accident/Incident book which is kept behind the bar.

-The following coaches/helpers have attended a first aid course – Simon Wells, Simon Holt, Andrew Mayne, Tricia Kehl, Angus Harper, John Callcut, Lee Brien, Caroline Clark, Barry & Annette Jordan, Will Letts, Evette Burton, Andy Meads, Andrew Major, Charlie Major, Roger Bailey, Martin & Jill Earp.
+The following coaches/helpers have attended a first aid course – Simon Wells, Angus Harper, John Callcut, Lee Brien, Annette Jordan, Andrew Major, Charlie Major, Roger Bailey, Monjur Elahi, Phil Mumford, Ray Smith.

-First Aid boxes can be found in the kitchen and separate boxes are available in the girls and in the junior kit bags which the coaches will take to away matches.
+First Aid boxes can be found in the kitchen and separate boxes are available in the junior kit bags which the coaches will take to away matches.